xyteam/autobdd-test/README.md

 # autobdd-test
 autobdd-test project has 2 purposes:
 1. smoke test and demo the automagic power of xyteam/autobdd test framework;
-2. serve as an example for setting up a new autobdd test project.
+2. serve as an template for setting up a new autobdd test project.

 #### requirement:
 docker host or docker desktop

-#### smoke test and demo:
+#### end-to-end test and report:
 ##### e2e test
 ```
 docker-compose run --rm autobdd-test-run "make e2e-autorunner"